Cheating on Our 5th Marriage Anniversary Cost My Husband $100 Million Overnight!

 That night our anniversary should have ended with champagne and slow dancing in the living room, I ended up alone at the kitchen island staring at a cold ribeye steak instead.

-My husband Mark had rushed home earlier, claimed a monster merger was closing, swapped his suit, grabbed his wool coat, and vanished again.
+My husband Mark had rushed home earlier, claimed a huge merger was closing, swapped his suit, grabbed his wool coat, and vanished again.

 He left the coat on the bench for exactly seven minutes.
 Long enough for me to slip his card into the pocket like some hopeful wife still playing cute.
 My fingers brushed velvet instead.